April 25, 2015 – Yarnover – sponsored by the MN Knitters' Guild, Hopkins High School, Minnetonka, MN. Vendor hours: 9 AM – 4:45 PM.

 Sheepy Farm Mitts – knit from wool roving – Knit in the Icelandic style by working directly from wool roving—no spinning involved!
 Child-sized sampler mittens will be created in this workshop class that can be later knit as adult-sized mittens, if desired.
 Pattern and roving are included.
 Saturday, February 27, 2016; 1–4 pm.

 Beginning Spinning with a Drop Spindle – Learn the extremely portable method of spinning fiber with a drop spindle.
 Great class for beginners!
 Spindles that you may keep and class fiber are included.
-Spring 2016 – date and time TBA.
+March 29, 2016 – time TBA.

 Fiber Processing 101 (for spinners, felters, knitters, and fiber enthusiasts) – Skirt a fleece and learn how to wash and prepare it by teasing, carding, and combing for a multitude of fiber interests.
 Fiber is included.
-Spring 2016 – date and time TBA.
+April 9, 2016 – time TBA.

 Ingebretsen's NeedleWork Shop…